Mustangodhra/xmltoxsd/README.md

 ```

 ## Contributing
 We welcome contributions to the xmltoxsd library.
-Please read our CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Mustangodhra/xmltoxsd/blob/main/LICENSE) file for details.

 ## Support
 If you have any questions or encounter issues using the library, please open an issue on my GitHub repository.